pAoOAk14pG/project-1-checkers/README.md

 - Force players to capture if _any_ piece has a capture option available
 - Add sound effects
 - Add animation effects (this will probably require a complete refactoring of the code lmao)

-(On a side note, did you know VSC automatically removes spaces at the end of lines?
-I didn't!)